sahilaug/partial-client/README.md

 ## SOLUTIONS TO DEVELOPER ASSIGNMENTS:

 PARTA :
 Resizing with snap feature: with the current implementation using react-contenteditable, we dont get the current width while resizing the image.
-I have divided the figure into 4 grid lines and the image snaps to one of them (one fourth, half, three fourth, or fullwidth)
+So as a workaround, I have divided the figure into 4 grid lines and the image snaps to one of them (one fourth, half, three fourth, or fullwidth), and instead of snapping to the closest grid, I snap to the next width in order.
+Currently this resizing occurs on selection event.

 Cropping: TODO

 PARTB: Content Overflow: TODO